Heat exchanger: Adiabatic wheel

-Stacked-fin or spiral-wound construction can be used for the tubes inside shell-and-tube heat exchangers when high efficiency thermal transfer to a gas is required.

-In electronics cooling, heat sinks, particularly those using heat pipes, can have a stacked-fin construction.
+Adiabatic wheel heat exchangers use an intermediate fluid or solid store to hold heat, which is then moved to the other side of the heat exchanger to be released.
+Two examples of this are adiabatic wheels, which consist of a large wheel with fine threads rotating through the hot and cold fluids, and fluid heat exchangers.

 Pillow plate

-A pillow plate heat exchanger is commonly used in the dairy industry for cooling milk in large direct-expansion stainless steel bulk tanks.
+A pillow plate heat exchanger is commonly used in the dairy industry for cooling milk in stainless steel bulk tanks.
 Nearly the entire surface area of a tank can be integrated with this heat exchanger, without gaps that would occur between pipes welded to the exterior of the tank.
 Pillow plates can also be constructed as flat plates that are stacked inside a tank.
 The relatively flat surface of the plates allows easy cleaning, especially in sterile applications.

 The pillow plate can be constructed using either a thin sheet of metal welded to the thicker surface of a tank or vessel, or two thin sheets welded together.
 The surface of the plate is welded with a regular pattern of dots or a serpentine pattern of weld lines.
-After welding the enclosed space is pressurised with sufficient force to cause the thin metal to bulge out around the welds, providing a space for heat exchanger liquids to flow, and creating a characteristic appearance of a swelled pillow formed out of metal.
+After welding the enclosed space is pressurised with sufficient force to cause direct-expansion of the thin metal to bulge out around the welds, providing a space for heat exchanger liquids to flow, and creating a characteristic appearance of a swelled pillow formed out of metal.

-Waste heat recovery units

-A waste heat recovery unit (WHRU) is a heat exchanger that recovers heat from a hot gas stream while transferring it to a working medium, typically water or oils.
-The hot gas stream can be the exhaust gas from a gas turbine or a diesel engine or a waste gas from industry or refinery.

-Large systems with high volume and temperature gas streams, typical in industry, can benefit from steam Rankine cycle (SRC) in a waste heat recovery unit, but these cycles are too expensive for small systems.
-The recovery of heat from low temperature systems requires different working fluids than steam.

-An organic Rankine cycle (ORC) waste heat recovery unit can be more efficient at low temperature range using refrigerants that boil at lower temperatures than water.
-Typical organic refrigerants are ammonia, pentafluoropropane (R-245fa and R-245ca), and toluene.

-The refrigerant is boiled by the heat source in the evaporator to produce super-heated vapor.
-This fluid is expanded in the turbine to convert thermal energy to kinetic energy, that is converted to electricity in the electrical generator.
-This energy transfer process decreases the temperature of the refrigerant that, in turn, condenses.
-The cycle is closed and completed using a pump to send the fluid back to the evaporator.

-Dynamic scraped surface

-Another type of heat exchanger is called "(dynamic) scraped surface heat exchanger".
-This is mainly used for heating or cooling with high-viscosity products, crystallization processes, evaporation and high-fouling applications.
-Long running times are achieved due to the continuous scraping of the surface, thus avoiding fouling and achieving a sustainable heat transfer rate during the process.